ThanakornJP/Investment/option-henry.md

 `EPS growth next 5 years`
 `Return on Assets`

+`FCF Yield` = Free cash flow / Market cap
+- compare FCF ratio in the same industry like AAPL and MSFT

 ## technical analysis: to get used to its behavior not to foresee (module 2:2-7)